 Coaxial Vs Component Speaker Crossover Differences

 Here is a comparison of coaxial and component speakers crossovers.
-The coaxial speaker uses a simple high pass crossover for the tweeter and not for the woofer.
+The coaxial speaker uses a simple high pass crossover for the tweeter, not the woofer.

 Overall, the sound quality is good, but there are still areas for improvement.
 However, component speakers use a more sophisticated crossover design to block unwanted frequencies from reaching the tweeter or woofer.
 This results in less distortion and more precise sound.
 It also makes for a better listening experience.